 If your kids have not been cruising before or are unsure how they will do on the water, be prepared for motion sickness.
 Even on a beautiful day, the water can be rough – there is no predicting if you will have a rough or smooth ride.

-Stuart Line Cruises has been listed as one of the “top family attractions in Devon.”
+Stuart Line Cruises has been listed as one of Devon’s “top family attractions.”
 They offer a variety of cruises (even some from Exeter).
 The one that will take you along the coast is the Jurassic Coast Cruise from Exmouth.

 Ticket Options | Adult £11 | Child (1-5) £8 | Under 1 FREE

-And for mom’s (and dad’s) you can even order a cream tea, to make an amazing day even better.
+And for mom’s (and dad’s) you can even order a cream tea, to make a fantastic day even better.
 A Devon Cream Tea will set you back around £3.50.

 Exmouth is also a town worth exploring with cute shops and several places to get that necessary ice cream on your day out.
-If you go to the town square, you may even find a dinosaur.
+You may even find a dinosaur if you go to the town square.

 If your family enjoys hiking instead of cruising, you can take the SW Coast Path along the cliffs overlooking the water.
-There is plenty to do in the area, and it makes for a great family outing.
+There is plenty to do in the area, making for a great family outing.

 Submitted by Cynthia Graham, Blue Bag Nomads